f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 |image24|

 Note the Private DNS and IPs which will be used later.
-This information could be retreived using the `AWS API`_.
+This information could be retrieved using the `AWS API`_.

 .. _AWS API: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html